vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/05_tattvatrayachintanAdhikAraH/18_prakRtiH.md

 <details><summary>English</summary>

-These and other passages declare the existence of a region (of s'uddha sattvam) beyond tamas.
+These and other passages declare the existence of a region (of śuddha sattvam) beyond tamas.
 </details>

 <details><summary>Español</summary>

-These and other passages declare the existence of a region (of s'uddha sattvam) beyond tamas.
+These and other passages declare the existence of a region (of śuddha sattvam) beyond tamas.
 </details>

 <details><summary>मूलम्</summary>